radixdlt/babylon-node/CONTRIBUTING.md

 ## Testing

-1. Ensure that your changes do not break existing tests (refer to [Development Docs](https://github.com/radixdlt/babylon-node/tree/main/docs/development) on how to run the tests).
+1. Ensure that your changes do not break existing tests (refer to the [Development Docs](https://github.com/radixdlt/babylon-node/tree/main/docs/development) on how to run the tests).
 2. Write new tests for your code if applicable.

 ## Commit messages